 Ryan is a South Carolina native.
 While at Anderson University, he played for their Division II tennis team and was a part of the wind symphony, studying there for two years before transferring to Clemson.
 Ryan graduated from Clemson with a bachelor’s degree in economics and a minor in music.

 He moved to Asheville in the summer of 2020, finding a job where he met his current partner.
-They currently live together with one dog, Cooper, and three cats, Bagel, David, and Janice.
+They currently live together with their dogs, Cooper and Billy-Idol, and three cats, David, Janice, and Stevie.
 He plays flute, saxophone, and percussion as a hobby.

 Sarah grew up in New Jersey, where she spent many summers and weekends working in her father’s deli.
 This began her foundation for hospitality, and she has learned a lot from her parents who both are active in the community.
 Sarah moved to Florida in 2014, where she studied Psychology at Valencia College.
 She took her first restaurant management job in Orlando, where she became engrossed in service standards in the hospitality center of the world.
 She developed a training program that she took to other restaurants in the company.